mstksg/inCode/copy/entries/inside.md

 data Maybe a = Just a | Nothing
 ~~~

-This says that `Maybe a` is like an Enum type of sorts...it can either be in
+This says that `Maybe a` is like an Enumerable type of sorts...it can either
-the form `Just x` --- something is there --- or `Nothing` --- nothing is
+be in the form `Just x` --- something is there --- or `Nothing` --- nothing is
 there.

 If you are used to an OOP language with templates or generics, this is